-An effective Safety Committee has many functions in a public entity:
+An effective Safety Committee has many functions in a business or other organization:

-- ⇒ To initiate and maintain awareness of safety issues among all levels and departments of employees. - ⇒ To assist in reducing the frequency and severity (cost) of incidents and related property, general liability, auto liability, public official's liability, pollution, as well as workers' compensation costs and other areas of potential loss. - \Rightarrow To serve as a link between management and employees on safety topics that affect the entity's operations and staff. - \Rightarrow To gain employee support by including all levels of staff in the decision making process. - \Rightarrow To provide an open communication channel to employees for suggesting new safety ideas. - ⇒ To eliminate unsafe behavior and situations at all levels throughout the organization and strive to create an accident-free environment.
+- $\Rightarrow$ To initiate and maintain awareness of safety issues among all levels and departments of employees. - ⇒ To assist in reducing the frequency and severity (cost) of incidents and related property, general liability, auto liability, public official's liability, pollution, as well as workers' compensation costs and other areas of potential loss. - ⇒ To serve as a link between management and employees on safety topics that affect the organization's operations and staff. - $\Rightarrow$ To gain employee support by including all levels of staff in the decision-making process. - $\Rightarrow$ To provide an open communication channel to employees for suggesting new safety ideas. - ⇒ To eliminate unsafe behavior and situations at all levels throughout the organization and strive to create an accident-free environment.